The Federal Energy Management Program (FEMP) provides federal agencies with resources for reporting annual progress made

 Section 548(a) of National Energy Conservation Policy Act (NEPCA) (42 U.S.C.
 8258(a)) requires federal agencies to submit to the U.S. Department of Energy an annual report that describes activities to meet the energy management requirements of Section 543 of NECPA (42 U.S.C.
 8253).

-Annual Energy Data Report for FY 2017 Reporting
+Annual Energy Management Data Report Workbook for FY 2020 Reporting

 Annual Energy Report Narrative and Associated Guidance

 Additional narrative information is required from top-tier federal departments and agencies for their annual energy management activities that is not captured in the data report workbook.
-Agencies must use the Reporting Guidance for Federal Agency Annual Report on Energy Management template for submitting the required narrative information for their annual energy reports.
+Agencies should refer to the Reporting Guidance for Federal Agency Annual Report on Energy Management for submitting the required narrative information for their annual energy reports.